hltcoe/sandle/README.md

 ## Setup

+To run Sandle for the first time, you must configure the API keys that the application will accept.
+To do so, create a file called `authorized-users.txt` in this directory and add the accepted API keys to it, one key per line.
+API keys must use the base 64 alphabet.
+If you are not exposing your Sandle instance to the internet, you may wish to use a simple API key like "test" or your system username.

-To build and run SANDLE with default settings using Docker Compose, do:
+Then, to build and run SANDLE using Docker Compose, do:

 ```bash
 docker-compose up --build